Voting by Post at Elections

 Anyone can apply for a postal vote, which allows voters much greater flexibility about when they complete their ballot paper.

-Download the form from Your Vote Matters (you can apply for a one off postal vote or a continuous one).
+Download the form from The Electoral Commision website (you can apply for a one off postal vote or a continuous one).

 When you have completed the form please return to: